 Wednesday, 31 May 2023

 Today’s highlight was to be a shepherds’ picnic in a hidden place AKA way off the beaten track.
-But first we piled into 4WDs and headed into the mountains I think we were going to see a recently discovered Nuraghe site in the forest.
+But first we piled into 4WDs and headed into the mountains.
+I think we were going to see a recently discovered Nuraghe site in the forest.
 It was a shocker of a road which seemed to go almost straight up the side of a mountain switching back on itself all the way up.
-It was a fascinating and at the same a horrendous drive as the vehicle Lindsay and I were in was a clapped-out Land-rover which didn’t look road worthy to me.
+It was a fascinating and at the same time an horrendous drive as the vehicle Lindsay and I were in was a clapped-out Landrover which didn’t look roadworthy.
 We sat in the very back on bench seats with little to hold onto and no seat belts.
 I have some horrid bruises from being thrown around.
 Enough said.
-We eventually stop and tumbled out of the back of the ‘car’ and headed off after our guide took us on a walk further up the hillside.
-Along the way he explained (to those fortunate enough to be close to him!) the vegetation and some history.
-(It was a little slow going for me because I had an injured toe!)
+We eventually stopped and tumbled out of the back of the ‘car’ and headed off after our guide who took us on a walk further up the hillside.
+Along the way he described - to those fortunate enough to be close to him! - the vegetation and shared some history.
+(It was a little slow going for me because of my injured toe!)

 Shepherds drive these days